-Zoe Ní Ríordáin
+Zoe Ní Ríordáin | 15-19 July 2019

 Zoe Ní Ríordáin is a theatre director and musician from Dublin.
 Along with collaborator Maud Lee, she makes original work for theatre based on deeply felt writing, expressed in layered theatrical language.
-Her current projects include; Everything I Do, in advance of its tour in August 2019.
+For the Off-Site @ CoisCéim residency Zoe and Maud worked on the development of the movement language of Everything I Do, in advance of its tour in August 2019.

-For the Off-Site @ CoisCéim residency Noelle will work on her new piece The Ship.
+An actor since 1987, Noelle has worked extensively in theatre, film, television and radio.
+For the Off-Site @ CoisCéim residency Noelle worked on her piece The Ship.
 Using movement and original music, the piece explores women’s lived experiences of menopause from the perspective of surgical and cancer treatment induced menopause and age-related menopause.
 Supported by funding from Dublin City Council Arts Office.

-Dylan Coburn Gray
+Dylan Coburn Gray | 4-8 November 2019

-For the Off-Site @ CoisCéim residency Dylan will work with MALAPROP Theatre on Hothouse, their commission for THISISPOPBABY’s 2020 Where We Live Festival.
-They will be using the week to explore ideas around home, legacy, and the irredeemable but weirdly beautiful tackiness of cruise ships, with an all-singing all-dancing ensemble of performers.
+Dylan Coburn Gray is a playwright based in Dublin.
+For the Off-Site @ CoisCéim residency Dylan worked with MALAPROP Theatre on Hothouse, their commission for THISISPOPBABY’s 2020 Where We Live Festival.
+They used the week to explore ideas around home, legacy, and the irredeemable but weirdly beautiful tackiness of cruise ships, with an all-singing all-dancing ensemble of performers.

 Shane O’Reilly and Paul Curley | 13 – 15 June 2018